 O'Leary rebuilt the program from the ground up.
 He lobbied for new facilities, toured the state to gain publicity, restocked UCF with top recruits and made sure his student-athletes excelled in their studies.

 The growth of the program was no more evident than in 2007.
-UCF posted a school-record seven-game winning streak during the season.
+UCF posted a then-school-record seven-game winning streak during the season.
 The conference championship was the first in program history.

 O'Leary helped tailback Kevin Smith post one of the most dominant single-season rushing performances.
 The junior rushed for 2,567 yards, good for second all-time in NCAA history, and 29 touchdowns.
 He became the only rusher in the state of Florida and the 12th all-time in the NCAA FBS to eclipse the 2,000-yard mark in a season.